About Mesna (Mesnex®)

 Possible Side Effects of Mesna

 Most side effects experienced while taking mesna are actually caused by the chemotherapy medication it is given with.
-Intravenous (IV) mesna contains a small amount of alcohol, which may cause patients to experience drowsiness, dizziness, lightheadedness and blurred vision, which can impair your ability to drive.
+These are some of the most common or important side effects related to mesna.”

 Some patients reported a bad taste or nausea when taking mesna in a pill form.
 Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.